DFE-Digital/schools-experience/README.md

 4. Run `bin/rails db:setup` to set up the database development and test schemas, and seed with test data.
 5. If you don't wish to use the first available Redis Database, set the `REDIS_URL`, eg in the `.env` file
 6. Create SSL certificates - `bundle exec rake dev:ssl:generate`
-7. Add the `config/master.key` file - this is available from other team members
+7. Get a copy of `.env.local` from another team member
-8. Run `bundle exec rake spec` to run the spec tests.
+8. Run `rspec` to run the spec tests.
-9. Run `bundle exec rake cucumber` to run the cucumber tests.
+9. Run `cucumber` to run the cucumber tests.
 10. Run `yarn spec` to run the Javascript tests.
-11. Run `bundle exec rails s` to launch the app on https://localhost:3000.
+11. Run `rails s` to launch the app on https://localhost:3000.
 12. If running with `RAILS_ENV=production`, Sidekiq is needed for background job processing
    a. running `bundle exec sidekiq -c config/sidekiq.yml` will start a Sidekiq Worker